Junichi Kato (streamer)

 Junichi Kato (加藤 純一, Kato Junichi), also known as Unko-chan (うんこちゃん) is a Japanese streamer, YouTuber and tarento.
-He is mainly active in Niconico (Niconico Live), YouTube, Twitch and Abema.
+He is mainly active on Niconico (Niconico Live), YouTube, Twitch and Abema.
 His talent agency is MURASH.

-Biography
+He is also the owner of the professional gaming team "Murash Gaming" and the beauty salon "CUT Jun" (CUT純) in Tokyo.

+Early life and career

 Kato was born in Tateyama, Chiba.

 On 5 July 2009, Kato posted his first Let's Play video on Niconico.
 At the time of posting "Complete Pokémon video games on 6 screens at once" (ポケモン6画面で一気にクリアしてやんよ) on 12 July, his Niconico's username was "Unko-chan", so he called himself "Unko-chan".

 While Kato worked as a health professional, he continued to stream Let's Play videos as Unko-chan.
 On 2015, Kato announced that his real name is Junichi Kato, and since then he has been active mainly under this name.
-In the summer of 2016, Kato retired from the health professional, and he joined MURASH.
-As of 2022, Kato is popular as a streamer due to live streaming on YouTube, Niconico and Twitch, and performs on many web streams and at events.
+In the summer of 2016, Kato retired from his job as a health professional to pursue content creation full-time, and he joined MURASH.

+On March 12, 2022, he streamed his wedding reception on YouTube and Twitch to a peak audience of 463,646 simultaneous viewers on YouTube and 111,196 on Twitch.

+The total amount of money donated in the form of Super Chats was 200 million yen (approximately $1.8 million at the 2022 rate) on YouTube, achieving first place in the overall Super Chat ranking for the year.

+He established the professional gaming team "Murash Gaming" in November.
+In January of the following year, members officially signed contracts for the Valorant and Super Smash Bros. divisions.
+As of 2024, the team is actively operating in three divisions, including Street Fighter 6.

+On October 18, 2023, he announced that he would be opening Beauty Salon "CUT Jun" using the 13 million yen he earned from the payout from horse racing, and it opened in Tokyo on January 4 the following year.